po1sigala/live/01-Class-Content/02-Advanced-CSS/01-Activities/18-Stu_Pseudo-Elements/README.md

 ## 💡 Hints

 * Feel free to choose which terms or phrases from the given text you want to apply the tooltip to!
+For example, if the phrase I want to emphasize is "Cascading Style Sheets," the tooltip could say, "Commonly known as CSS."

 * How can we use the `::after` pseudo-element along with the `:hover` and `:focus` selectors to create the tooltip?